MackRoe/WomenInHistory-FinalProject/README.md

 # Women in History - Final Project
-This is a webpage that is created for the Final Project required for our *HIST1207: Women in History* class.
+This is a webpage template that was created for the Final Project required for our *HIST1207: Women in History* class, but can be used for any school team project subject report.

 ## Team MUTE